John Jay College of Criminal Justice: Rankings

-Forbes, in its 2016 rankings of America's Top Colleges, ranked John Jay as the #497 best college in the country; Forbes also ranked John Jay #175 in the Best College in the Northeast category and #169 in the Best Public Colleges category respectively.
+Forbes, in its 2016 rankings of America's Top Colleges, ranked John Jay as the 497th-best college in the country; Forbes also ranked John Jay #175 in the Best College in the Northeast category and #169 in the Best Public Colleges category respectively.
+In 2023, the college was ranked #4 in the US for Best Public Colleges in America by Money Magazine.

 In 2016, Washington Monthly ranked John Jay #72 in its Master's Universities Ranking, which rated universities on their contribution to the public good in three broad categories: social mobility (recruiting and graduating low-income students), research (producing cutting-edge scholarship and PhDs), and service (encouraging students to give something back to their country).

 As of 2016, U.S. News & World Report ranked John Jay's Criminology graduate program #10 nationally and its Public Affairs graduate program #56 in the country (in the top 20%).
 The same publication also ranked John Jay College of Criminal Justice #108 in the Regional Universities North Category, as well as the 34th-top public school in the same region.
 In an alternative ranking of the top public universities in New York for 2016, Niche ranked John Jay #9.
 Niche's rankings were based on "key statistics and student reviews" and "the top ranked public colleges are elite academic institutions that provide a good value for in-state students and offer an exceptional college experience" according to Niche's assessment.

 John Jay College of Criminal Justice was ranked as the 61st-top college in the United States by Payscale and CollegeNet's Social Mobility Index in 2015, which ranked colleges and universities on their ability to improve both economic opportunity and social stability in our country.

 In 2016, Business Insider recognized John Jay as having the 18th-safest college campus in America.

 The Military Times ranked John Jay as the #3 Best College for Veterans in its 2015 rankings.

 The Conference on College Composition and Communication awarded a certificate of excellence to the John Jay College Writing Program in 2012–2013 for "imaginatively address[ing] the needs and opportunities of its students, instructors, institution, and locale" and offering "exemplary ongoing professional development" for faculty.

 Admissions

-John Jay College of Criminal Justice had a 37% admission rate in its most recent undergraduate admissions cycle.
+John Jay College of Criminal Justice had a 37% admission rate in its 2016 undergraduate admissions cycle.

 Honors programs

 John Jay College is a member of the selective Macaulay Honors College program, which awards academically gifted students with a full four-year tuition scholarship, specialized academic advisers, and an Opportunities Fund of $7,500, to be used toward academically enriching experiences.
 Students accepted into the program are deemed University Scholars and collaborate with other honors students across CUNY campuses.
-The Macaulay program at John Jay is currently directed by scientist and author Nathan H. Lents.